 - Frequently works in an outdoors, manufacturing/plant, or cold storage environments and occasionally has exposures to an office environment

 - Occasionally works under tight time constraints or with business activities of a seasonal/cyclical nature

 - Frequently travels, and occasionally includes overnight stays, to other worksites, for off-site meetings, and for training purposes

 - Occasionally works with dissatisfied or angry customers

 - Physical requirements of the job:

-- Frequently lifts up to 10 pounds and occasionally lift up to 50 pounds
+- Occasionally lifts up to 50 pounds

-- Frequently climbs, lifts, stands, walks, and/or uses repetitive hand motions
+- Frequently stands, walks, sits, and/or drives

 Persons with disabilities may be able to perform the essential duties of this job with reasonable accommodation.
 Reasonable accommodation will be evaluated on an individual basis and depends, in part, on the specific requirements for the job, the limitations related to disability and the ability of the department/division to accommodate the limitation.